1. News

 ‘HMRC approved methodology’

-As we’ve pointed out at great length elsewhere, HMRC doesn’t even regulate the tax advice market.
-Let alone ‘approve’ any one firm’s methodology.
+As we’ve pointed out elsewhere, HMRC doesn’t regulate the tax advice market.
+Let alone “approve” any one firm’s methodology.

-That’s not a slight on the tax authority, mind you.
-HMRC simply cannot approve every claim and the energy of its staff is better spent elsewhere (like circumventing abuse of the tax system).
+That’s not a slight on the tax authority.
+HMRC simply cannot approve every claim and its resources are better spent elsewhere (like circumventing abuse of the tax system).

 An adviser should discuss its claims methodology with you in detail.
 Not wave the question away with an ambiguous (or downright misleading) reference to HMRC’s approval of how it works.